Frequently Asked Questions

 Ahha Tulsa is located at 101 E Archer St in the Tulsa Arts District.

-Street parking is available and parents and caregivers (or designated adults) must escort their child into the building and sign them in with an ahha staffperson.
+Street parking is available at $1/hour, and parents and caregivers (or designated adults) must escort their child into the building and sign them in with an ahha staff member.

-Students 16 or older may arrive or leave without an adult escort.
-Parking is available in the BOK lot across Archer street and costs $3/day.
+Students 16 years or older may arrive or leave without an adult escort.
 Street parking is metered during the week.

 Snacks and water are available for all campers during morning and afternoon breaks.
 We recommend that each camper bring a reusable water bottle with their name on it.